Date: 25 June 2014. Expert Advice versus

 Lesson Learned: The next time an

-expert tells me something that seems wrong I'm going to go with my
+expert tells me something that seems wrong I am going to go with my

 gut instinct.
 I knew having spare belts was smart and let myself be

 dissuaded.
-I won't make that mistake again -- not on purpose anyway.
+I will not make that mistake again -- not on purpose anyway.

 I'd love to know I'm not the only person who has taken